 El Castillo de Papa Luna

 Peñiscola has become quite touristic in these past years.
 Recently, it was one of the “Game of Thrones” filming locations, which brought a lot of international fans to this small Spanish city.
-However, I still included this post to my Blog Series: Undiscovered Spain.
+However, I still included this post in my Blog Series: Undiscovered Spain.
 No need to mention, Peñiscola is hardly as internationally famous as Barcelona or Granada.
 Nevertheless, the best gems are often hidden: Peñiscola is not an exception.
 Its tiny little streets are full of old charm and the views from the castle are simply breathtaking!

 Rising 67m above the Mediterranean, the Peñiscola castle was a residence of Benedict XIII (Papa Luna) from 1417 till 1423.
 Built in 13 century on the remains of the Arabic fortress, “El Castillo de Papa Luna” is an important monument of our history which survived several époques.